bigfix/developer.bigfix.com/site/reference/types/technology-level-with-multiplicity.md

 No documentation exists.

-# multiplicity of &lt;technology level with multiplicity&gt;
+# multiplicity of &lt;technology level with multiplicity&gt; : integer

 Returns an the number of times a technology level occurs.